swapnilk30/JavaDeveloperNotes2024/README.md

 4. Can you override static method in java ?
 5. Why java does not support operator overloading ?
-6. Why String is immutable in java ?
-7. Is String is thread safe in java ?
-8. What is string tokenizer ?

 13. Why char array is preferred to store password than string in java ?

+# SERIALIZATION

-15. What happens if your Serializable class contains a member which is not serializable?
+1. What happens if your Serializable class contains a member which is not serializable?
 How do you fix it ?
 - https://www.youtube.com/shorts/IpwvQlyyEDY

 16. How to create immutable class in java ?
 ```